ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S3_terraform-03_Data_Sources_Remote_Backend_Provisioners/README.md

 - The `file` provisioner is used to copy files or directories from the machine executing Terraform to the newly created resource.
 The file provisioner supports both ssh and winrm type connections.

 - Most provisioners require access to the remote resource via SSH or WinRM, and expect a nested connection block with details about how to connect.
-Connection blocks don't take a block label, and can be nested within either a resource or a provisioner.
+Connection blocks don't take a block label and can be nested within either a resource or a provisioner.

 - The `self` object represents the provisioner's parent resource, and has all of that resource's attributes.
 For example, use `self.public_ip` to reference an aws_instance's public_ip attribute.